symfony/symfony-docs/frontend/encore/simple-example.rst

     +    .enableSassLoader()
       ;

-Because you just changed your ``webpack.config.js`` file, you'll need to restart Encore.
-When you do, you'll see an error!
+Because you just changed your ``webpack.config.js`` file, you will need to restart Encore.
+When you do, you will see an error!

 .. code-block:: terminal